SFCMM/LBM/README.md

 Set the debug level to run:

 - 0 off (default)
-- 1 minimal
+- 1 on
-- 2 normal
+- 2 all checks
-- 3 more
-- 4 maximum

 For example to run with the debug level 3:
 ```./gridgenerator --debug 3```